Code-Institute-Submissions/hillview-north-belfast/README.md

 * to **contact** the campaign

 ### What does it do?
-The site's layout and functions were designed to satisfy the expectations of these diverse users. **Wireframes** and mockups can be found in the ['wireframes' folder](wireframes) of the directory
+The site's layout and functions were designed to satisfy the expectations of these diverse users. **Wireframes** and mockups can be found in the ['wireframes' folder](wireframes) of the directory.

-The website consists of seven pages, all of which **are directly accessible from the home page** which doubles up as a site navigation (accessible from every page through fixed floating 'Back' and 'Hamburger' icons)
+The website consists of six pages, all of which **are directly accessible from the home page** which doubles up as a site navigation (accessible from every page through fixed floating 'Back' and 'Hamburger' icons).

-All information is accessible within **three clicks**
+All information is accessible within **three clicks**.

-**Information is presented in progressively larger amounts**, accessible at the user's discretion (reachable through a) modals, b) links, c) Resources page)
+**Information is presented in progressively larger amounts**, accessible at the user's discretion (reachable through a) modals, b) links, c) Resources page).

-**Information is provided through a wide range of formats** (introductory synopsis, links to articles in external publications, embedded youtube videos, audio downloads of relevant media interviews and downloadable freedom of information documents and campaign materials, reports and infographs)
+**Information is provided through a wide range of formats** (introductory synopsis by page, links to articles in external publications, embedded youtube videos, audio downloads of relevant media interviews and downloadable freedom of information documents and campaign materials, reports and infographs).

 Users are encouraged to **take action** through a number of small but useful avenues:
 * **following** the campaign's social media profiles
 * adopting the campaign logo as user's **temporary twitter profile image**, and getting in touch with campaign organisers to **provide or access information** related to housing inequality

-A 'Contact Us' page provides **direct email service** to contact campaign organisers
+A 'Contact Us' page provides **direct email service** to contact campaign organisers.

-**Large fonts & imagery** are used to convey the campaign message with simplicity and clarity while a quality UX.
+**Large fonts & imagery** are used to convey the campaign message with simplicity and clarity.

 ### How does it work
 The website is written in **HTML** and styled with **CSS** and **Bootstrap**.
 The Bootstrap grid layout is used to make the application responsive across mobile, tablet and desktop devices.
 The site is designed using **mobile-first** design principles.